 One problem in fasting diets, in general, is that if you hit the gym later in the evening, you might not have the energy to push through your routine, given that your body is undergoing a period of fasting.
 Circumvent this problem by fitting in a workout early in the morning, then having an early lunch instead of snacking after.

 Another caveat is that a short period of fast only sheds weight in water and carbs, which you will regain when you start eating regularly again.
 A better approach might be to follow frequent cycles of short-term fasting and regular eating.
+If you go regularly to the gym FitTrack Atria watches provide a good alternative to FitBits and other smart watches.

 1. Mixed Findings on Type 2 Diabetes